syedzohaibhaider7/go-crud/README.md

 Hello World!
-This is a Web CRUD project in Golang (Go).
+This is a Web CRUD project in Golang.